 Another aspect of gaming that’s also often discussed is the link between aggressive behavior and violent video games.
 While some studies show that those types of games do increase aggression, it hasn’t actually been proven that they provoke violence.

 The American Academy of Pediatrics (AAP) provides a tool to create your own personalized family media use plan.
-It establishes rules and goals of media use for everyone in your family.
+It establishes rules and goals for everyone in your family.
 Not only does it set ground rules that make family life easier, but it also includes your kids in the decision-making process.
-That makes it more likely for them to stick to the rules and understand the potential dangers that come with gaming.
+That makes it more likely for them to stick to the rules and understand the potential dangers that come with gaming. media use

 Clear, consistent communication is key.
 So make sure that you are able to follow through on the plan and limits you set for video game use.
 You can even use FamilyApp to help keep communication lines open.